 There is little remaining original documentation from the Popham Colony.
 This is the journal of the pilot (navigator) of Mary & John, one of the two ships used to establish the colony.
 The ship was owned by the Gilbert family, and Raleigh Gilbert was nominally the captain, but he was not a mariner.
-The ships officers were James Davies (master) and Robert Davies (pilot).
+The ship’s officers were James Davies (master) and Robert Davies (pilot).
 The name is normally spelled as Davis in America and that is how it is pronounced.
-Robert Davies commanded Mary & John on the return voyage in October 1607, and was the captain of Virginia in October 1608 when the colony disbanded, and later when it sailed to Jamestown.
+Robert Davies commanded Mary & John on the return voyage in October 1607 and was the captain of Virginia in October 1608 when the colony disbanded, and later when it sailed to Jamestown.
 This journal has sometimes been attributed to James Davies, but it appears unlikely that James Davies would have done the things recorded in the journal.

 This is the journal from July 31, 1607 (upon reaching America) until September 25, 1607.
-It is a copy of the original from the papers of Ferdinando Gorges later found in the Lambeth archives.
+It is a copy of the original from the papers of Ferdinando Gorges later found in the Lambeth Archives.
 The journal is not complete and was most likely made upon the return of Mary & John in December 1607.
-The spelling of words has be changed to match modern English to make is more accessible to readers.
+The spelling of words has been changed to match modern English to make is more accessible to readers.
 The punctuation is only changed where the text was otherwise unreadable.
-The text in brackets is explanation for the modern reader.
+The text in brackets is an explanation for the modern reader.

 The journal refers to the native people as Savages.
 This term means “wild” in French and while certainly offensive now was most likely pejorative even then.
 However, the reason for reading the historic record is to understand the people at the time, and this is part of that understanding.

-The voyage part of the journal is full of latitude references, as this started as the ships journal.
+The voyage part of the journal is full of latitude references, as this started as the ship’s journal.
 This is the primary means of navigation, but it is not very precise below degree.
-Where the make landfall in Nova Scotia is actually at 44.24 N latitude, and is recorded in the journal as 44.5 and 44.33.
+Where the make landfall in Nova Scotia is actually at 44.24 N latitude and is recorded in the journal as 44.5 and 44.33.
 All calendar references are to the Julian calendar.
 Although most of Europe changed to the Gregorian calendar in 1582, England did not do so until 1752.

 The journal contains the voyage starting in England, but the text here starts when the Mary & John reaches what is now Nova Scotia, southwest of modern Halifax.